yinhang2/visual-geojson/readMe.md

 		]
 	}`
 time rowkey，Columnar storage
-4. If you call Schedule's saveByServer to read data from the background, there is no requirement for the background, you can request the data format to store the array in the above column.
+4. you can call Schedule's saveByServer to read data from whatever background you prefer, you can request the data format to store the array in the above column.

 ## Map
 In the js library, the dependency leaflet extension is encapsulated to adapt to the Chinese domestic sky map and the high German map, and the init method is provided.